vfg-95/the-sauce/README.md

 ### Sign Up Confirm Page

-- This is the responsive way to let the user know they have been successfully signed up to the mailing list and what they can expect to recieve from it
+- This is the responsive way to let the user know they have been successfully signed up to the mailing list and what they can expect to receive from it

 <img src="./assets/screenshots/signupconfirm.png" width="300" height="700">